SEC Charges Smart Partners for Operating a $27M Ponzi Scheme

 If you have suffered losses relating to the alleged affinity-based scheme perpetrated by Smart Partners and 1st Million, we are here to help.
 Contact us today to speak with an experienced securities attorney at Morgan & Morgan’s Business Trial Group.

-The Business Trial Group at Morgan & Morgan is part of the largest contingency law firm in the nation, with over 600 lawyers and 50 offices.
+The Business Trial Group at Morgan & Morgan is part of the largest contingency law firm in the nation, with over 700 lawyers and offices nationwide.
 We have helped investors recover tens of millions of dollars of investment losses.
 We only work on a contingency basis, meaning we are only paid if we successfully recover money for you.